xsankar/hairy-octo-hipster/README.md

 Conference Speaker URL : http://globalbigdataconference.com/43/santa-clara/big-data-bootcamp/speaker-details/567/krishna-sankar.html

 Requirements for the attendees:
 This will be a hands-on workshop.
-So would be mot benefitial if you can come prepared.
+So would be most benefitial if you can come prepared.

-a) Install r
+a) Install R

 b) Install R Studio

-c) Clone this github repository (and update before going to bed on Saturday ! for the latest files)
+c) Clone this github repository (and update before going to bed on Saturday ;o) for the latest files)

 d) Download data from Kaggle.
 I cannot distribute Kaggle data.